Robert Gottlieb: The New Yorker

 In 1985, the long-independent weekly magazine The New Yorker was purchased by Condé Nast, led by chairman S.I.
 Newhouse.
 The sale of the magazine agitated its editor William Shawn, who had led the magazine since the death of founding editor Harold Ross in 1951.
 Shawn said he had not been properly consulted and was not yet confident that Newhouse would ensure the magazine's continued independence.
 Shawn also indicated that he was not planning on resigning or retiring in the near future, to maintain editorial control.

 Two years later, amidst shakeups that removed Grace Mirabella from Vogue and Louis Gropp from House & Garden, Newhouse asked Gottlieb to replace Shawn as editor of The New Yorker.
 Gottlieb accepted the job in January 1987—to be effective at the beginning of March—ending Shawn's decades-long tenure.
 At the time of the announcement, Edwin McDowell of The New York Times noted that though the two editors "tend to have similar literary tastes, their personal styles are widely different."
 Gottlieb often dressed down and spoke casually, whereas Shawn would exude a formal air and expect the same from his subordinates.

+Within a day of the hiring, more than 100 staff members and frequent writers met to discuss Shawn's ouster and Gottlieb's appointment.
+They wrote a letter, initiated by longtime writer and Shawn mistress Lillian Ross, asking Gottlieb to decline the position in protest of Shawn's removal.
+The letter received attention in the media, given The New Yorker's prestige and the fame of some signatories, such as J.D.
+Salinger and Janet Malcolm.
+Aside from their outrage over Shawn's removal, the signatories also argued that only someone who had gone through the magazine's organization could lead it.
+Gottlieb responded to the New Yorker staff in one paragraph, saying that he did not plan to refuse the position.